-Start wrapping your parrot in a towel as early as you can to teach it that’s there’s nothing to be afraid of.
-If you don’t desensitize your parrot, it won’t react favorably when you approach it with a towel.
+Start wrapping your parrot in a towel early in life to teach it that there’s nothing to fear.
+If you don’t desensitize your parrot, it won’t react well when you approach it with a towel.

 - Poor handling

-How To Hold A Parrot in a Towel
+How To Hold A Parrot in A Towel

-- Two towels that are three times the size of the parrot with expanded wings
+- Two towels that are three times the size of the parrot with expanded wings.

 - Gel pad